Identities

 Multi identities

 A multi identity contains a list of available identities.
 If any of those identities are marked as personal and are inaccessible to another user, then a multi identity will automatically filter those out.
-The same applies if a multi identity is synced but some individual identities are not.
+The same applies if a multi identity is synced but some individual identities, e.g. local ones, are not.

-Every user will end up with a list of available identities, meaning that multi identities can automatically allow users in a team vault to log in with their own personal connection credentials.
-Just create a synced multi identity and let each user add their personal identity to it.
-Then, setting this multi identity for connections will automatically make it use the personal identity while keeping the same connection configuration for everyone in the shared vault.
+By creating a synced multi identity and letting each user add their personal identity to it, a multi identity will automatically take care of applying the identity that is available to a user.
+It will use the available personal identity while keeping the same connection configuration for everyone in the shared vault.